dotburo/laravel-molog/readme.md

 $this->message('Mail sent!')->concerning($user)->save();
 ```

-A slightly more advanced example - a message with metrics for a custom model:
+A slightly more advanced example &mdash; a message with metrics for a custom model:
 ```php
 $model = new Model();